-Pro pposal Board l Recommendation For more information, see page 1 1 The election of the nine trustee nominees named in this Proxy Statement, each for a term expiring at the 2024 annual meeting of shareholders FOR EACH TRUSTEE NOMINEE 9 Robert L. Johnson Arthur R. Collins Robert M. La Forgia Leslie D. Hale Nathaniel A. Davis Robert J. McCarthy Evan Bayh Patricia L. Gibson Robin Zeigler 2 The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023 39 3 The approval, on a non-binding advisory basis, of the compensation of our named executive officers ("Say-on-Pay") FOR 43
+Pro posal Board F Recommendation For more information, see page 1 The election of the nine trustee nominees named in this Proxy Statement, each for a term expiring at the 2025 annual meeting of shareholders \checkmark FOR EACH TRUSTEE 9 Robert L. Johnson Arthur R. Collins Robert M. La Forgia NOMINEE Leslie D. Hale Nathaniel A. Davis Robert J. McCarthy Evan Bayh Patricia L. Gibson Robin Zeigler 2 The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024 FOR 37 3 The approval, on a non-binding advisory basis, of the compensation of our named executive officers ("Say-on-Pay") FOR 41 4 To recommend, on a non-binding advisory basis, the frequency of the advisory vote related to the compensation of our named executive officers \checkmark 1 YEAR 42